ohsherli/ohsherli.github.io/resume.md

 # Summarised Resume / CV

 ## Profile
-Final year PhD candidate at Nanyang Technological University, with a focus on neuroscience and  computational biology.
-Interdisciplinary researcher with experience in biochemistry, molecular biology, and neuroimaging.
+Interdisciplinary researcher with a focus on neuroscience and  computational biology and prior experience in biochemistry, molecular biology, and neuroimaging.
 Personal interest in scientific communication and in mentoring future scientists.

 ## Education
 ### PhD, Nanyang Technological University (NTU), Singapore (Jan 2021–Jul 2025)